metio/terraform-provider-k8s/docs/data-sources/instana_io_instana_agent_v1_manifest.md

 - `agent_tls_key` (String)
 - `agent_tls_secret_name` (String)
 - `agent_zone_name` (String)
 - `cluster` (Attributes) Name of the cluster, that will be assigned to this cluster in Instana.
-Either specifying the 'cluster.name' or 'zone.name'is mandatory. (see [below for nested schema](#nestedatt--spec--cluster))
+Either specifying the 'cluster.name' or 'zone.name' is mandatory. (see [below for nested schema](#nestedatt--spec--cluster))
 - `cluster_name` (String)
 - `config_files` (Map of String)
 - `k8s_sensor` (Attributes) (see [below for nested schema](#nestedatt--spec--k8s_sensor))
 - `kubernetes` (Attributes) Allows for installment of the Kubernetes Sensor as separate pod.
-Which allows for better tailored resource settings(mainly memory) both for the Agent pods and the Kubernetes Sensor pod. (see [below for nested schema](#nestedatt--spec--kubernetes))
+Which allows for better tailored resource settings (mainly memory) both for the Agent pods and the Kubernetes Sensor pod. (see [below for nested schema](#nestedatt--spec--kubernetes))
 - `openshift` (Boolean) Set to 'True' to indicate the Operator is being deployed in a OpenShift cluster.
-Provides a hint so that RBAC etc isconfigured correctly.
+Provides a hint so that RBAC etc is configured correctly.
 - `opentelemetry` (Attributes) Enables the OpenTelemetry gRPC endpoint on the Agent.
 If true, it will also apply 'service.create: true'. (see [below for nested schema](#nestedatt--spec--opentelemetry))
 - `opentelemetry_enabled` (Boolean)
-- `pinned_chart_version` (String) Specifying the PinnedChartVersion allows for 'pinning' the Helm Chart used by the Operator for installing the AgentDaemonSet.
-Normally the Operator will always install and update to the latest Helm Chart version.The Operator will check and make sure no 'unsupported' Chart versions can be selected.
+- `pinned_chart_version` (String) Specifying the PinnedChartVersion allows for 'pinning' the Helm Chart used by the Operator for installing the Agent DaemonSet.
+Normally the Operator will always install and update to the latest Helm Chart version.
+The Operator will check and make sure no 'unsupported' Chart versions can be selected.
 - `pod_security_policy` (Attributes) Specify a PodSecurityPolicy for the Instana Agent Pods.
 If enabled requires 'rbac.create: true'. (see [below for nested schema](#nestedatt--spec--pod_security_policy))
 - `prometheus` (Attributes) Enables the Prometheus endpoint on the Agent.
 If true, it will also apply 'service.create: true'. (see [below for nested schema](#nestedatt--spec--prometheus))
 - `rbac` (Attributes) Specifies whether RBAC resources should be created. (see [below for nested schema](#nestedatt--spec--rbac))
 - `service` (Attributes) Specifies whether to create the instana-agent 'Service' to expose within the cluster.
-The Service can then be used e.g.for the Prometheus remote-write, OpenTelemetry GRCP endpoint and other APIs.Note: Requires Kubernetes 1.17+, as it uses topologyKeys. (see [below for nested schema](#nestedatt--spec--service))
+The Service can then be used e.g. for the Prometheus remote-write, OpenTelemetry GRCP endpoint and other APIs.
+Note: Requires Kubernetes 1.17+, as it uses topologyKeys. (see [below for nested schema](#nestedatt--spec--service))
 - `service_account` (Attributes) Specifies whether a ServiceAccount should be created (default 'true'), and possibly the name to use. (see [below for nested schema](#nestedatt--spec--service_account))
 - `zone` (Attributes) Name of the zone in which the host(s) will be displayed on the map.
 Optional, but then 'cluster.name' must be specified. (see [below for nested schema](#nestedatt--spec--zone))